maulikdave-fh/security/README.md

 4. File Upload - file name sanitization for path traversal - ensure that it is uploaded to intended directory, check file extension, check file content for allowed type, Minimal access rights on upload directory
 5. Use Random Pseudo number generator for session ids, unique ids - sequential ids are more predictable and prone to enumerating attack
 6. OWASP's Java encoder
-7. SSRF (Server Side Request Forgery) - protech servers from unauthorized internal requests that can lead to data leaks or manipulation.
-8. XML Parsing - For XMLs coming from third party services.
+7. XML Parsing - For XMLs coming from third party services.
 In XMLReader, use correct feature settings - disable doc types, disable external entities
-9. YAML - Use SnameYaml2.x with Spring.
+8. YAML - Use SnameYaml2.x with Spring.

 #### Usage of Third-party Libs / Frameworks
 1. Review for vulnerablities